jfoote/vim-GUS/README.md

 ## Contributions

 Please log issues in the GitHub project issue tracker and feel free to contact me at [jmfoote@loyola.edu](mailto:jmfoote@loyola.edu) if you have any questions.
-If you happen to add any useful features, such as better URL scheme logic or support for additional clipboard utilities, please consider contibuting your code back via pull request.
+If you happen to add any useful features, such as better URL scheme logic or support for additional clipboard utilities, please consider contributing your code back via pull request.

 ## Other notes